IceShirok/IceShirok.github.io/_posts/2022-07-15-23-heat-and-spice.md

 <div style="text-align:center"><img src="/images/blog23/blog23-carbonara.jpg" width="350"></div>

+<div style="text-align:center"><i>Carbonara and Greek salad, because I was inspired to make both recipes.</i></div>

 Indian cuisine is one type where I simply will resign to ordering takeout for.
 I’ve made chai tea, biryani, and sweet rice pudding.
 They were all edible, but there were flavors missing from me substituting some ingredients that I could not procure myself.
 I'll leave this to the professionals.

 ### Practice practice practice

 Of course, **practice makes perfect**.
 The more you chop, the better you’ll get to chopping.
 The more you cook the same recipe, the more confident you are to start making tweaks to the recipe based on your preferences.
+Just choose a cuisine or a set of dishes you would enjoy eating, then rinse and repeat!

 **Inevitably, you’ll screw up on a recipe** and end up with inedible food.
 (For me - I undercooked a soft-boiled egg, messed up the roux and now have a milk/cheese soup for [mac and cheese](https://www.momontimeout.com/best-homemade-baked-mac-and-cheese-recipe/), or I mixed up salt for sugar in a [cranberry sauce](https://www.simplyrecipes.com/recipes/cranberry_sauce/) recipe.)
 If that piece is an accessory part of your recipe, then at least you still have food to eat.
 If you mess up an entire meal… well, that’s what frozen meals and takeout are for.